Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Introduction

-An alternative to Shapley values are Banzhaf values, which also compute each individual's contribution to the system's overall outcome~\citep{banzhaf1965}.
-While Shapley values are more widely used, Banzhaf values are often considered more intuitive for AI applications since they treat each subset of players as equally important, directly measuring the impact of each player across all possible combinations (see e.g., Equation~\ref{eq:banzhaf_def}).
-Additionally, Banzhaf values can be computed more efficiently and tend to be more numerically robust \citep{karczmarz2022improved,wang2023databanzhaf}.
+An alternative to Shapley values are Banzhaf values, which also compute each individual's contribution to an overall outcome~\citep{banzhaf1965,lehrer1988axiomatization}.
+While Shapley values are more widely used, Banzhaf values are often considered more intuitive for AI applications since they treat each subset of players as equally important, directly measuring the impact of each player across all possible combinations.
+In particular, the Banzhaf value is

+In contrast, the Shapley values use non-uniform weight $\binom{n-1}{|S|}^{-1}$, which depends on the subset size.
+It has also been observed that Banzhaf values tend to be more robust than Shapley values in the context of explainable AI \citep{karczmarz2022improved,wang2023databanzhaf}.
+These benefits have led to the broad use of Banzhaf values for feature attribution \citep{datta2015,kulynych2017,sliwinski2018,patel2021high} and, more recently, for data valuation \cite{wang2023databanzhaf,li2024robust}.

-For general set functions, the exact computation of Shapley and Banzhaf values is an NP-hard problem \citep{deng1994complexity}, so they are often approximated in practice.
-The problem of estimating Shapley values, especially for model explanation, has been well-studied.
-A leading method is \kshap\ \citep{lundberg2017unified}, a model-agnostic technique that leverages a connection to linear regression, approximating Shapley values by solving a subsampled weighted least squares problem \citep{charnes1988extremal, lundberg2017unified}. \kshap\ has been further improved with paired sampling \citep{covert2020improving} and leverage score sampling \cite{musco2024leverage}.
+For general set functions, the exact computation of both Shapley and Banzhaf values requires at least $2^n$ time, where $n$ is the number of features in our problem.
+In particular, we must evaluate $v(S)$ for every possible subset $S$ of $\{1,\ldots, n\}$.
+Accordingly, the problem of \emph{approximating} Shapley values at lower cost has been widely studied, especially for model explanation.
+A leading method for Shapley values is \kshap\ \citep{lundberg2017unified}, a model-agnostic technique that leverages a connection to linear regression, approximating Shapley values by solving a sampled weighted least squares problem \citep{charnes1988extremal, lundberg2017unified}. \kshap\ has been further improved with paired sampling \citep{covert2020improving} and leverage score sampling \cite{musco2024leverage}.